-1. Local Scale: At the local scale, high-resolution services focus on small coastal areas, such as individual bays, estuaries, or nearshore zones.
+- 1. Local scale.
+At the local scale, high-resolution services focus on small coastal areas, such as individual bays, estuaries, or nearshore zones.
 These services aim to provide detailed information and predictions for specific locations of interest.
-Spatial 88 resolutions in this range can be on the order of meters to a few kilometers, allowing for precise observations and modelling of 89 localized processes.

-2. Coastal Scale: High-resolution services at the coastal scale cover larger coastal regions, spanning multiple bays, estuaries, and coastal zones.
+Spatial resolutions in this range can be on the order of metres to a few kilometres, allowing for precise observations and modelling of localized processes. - 2.
+Coastal scale.
+High-resolution services at the coastal scale cover larger coastal regions, spanning multiple bays, estuaries, and coastal zones.
 These services provide a broader view of the coastal environment and its dynamics.
-Spatial resolutions in this range typically range from meters to a kilometer, enabling the capture of coastal- to regional-scale variations and interactions.

-3. Transition Zones: Transition zones refer to areas where coastal and open ocean processes interact.
+Spatial resolutions in this range typically range from metres to a kilometre, enabling the capture of coastal- to regional-scale variations and interactions. - 3.
+Transition zones.
+Transition zones refer to areas where coastal and open-ocean processes interact.
 These zones often exhibit complex dynamics and are of particular interest for high-resolution services.
-Spatial resolutions in transition zones can vary depending on the specific characteristics and objectives, but they generally aim to capture the intricate interactions between coastal and open ocean processes.
+Spatial resolutions in transition zones can vary depending on the specific characteristics and objectives, but they generally aim to capture the intricate interactions between coastal and open-ocean processes.

+Figure 1.
+Schematic representation of the coastal zone, hazards (e.g. HAB, harmful algae bloom), metocean and biogeochemical variables, and observations and applications (adapted from Melet et al., 2020).

 A collection of 11 recent studies on operational coastal services utilizing high-resolution models offers significant insights into the relevant spatial scales, objectives, and applications, thereby strengthening the analysis in this context (Sotillo, 2022).
-Eddies or isolated vortices, meandering currents or fronts and filaments are characteristic features of oceanic mesoscale processes.
-These processes typically exhibit spatial scales ranging from 10 to 500 kilometers, depending on geographic latitude and stratification, and time scales ranging from several days to approximately 100 days.
-Submesoscale processes in the ocean, on the other hand, are characterized by smaller scales, typically ranging from 1 to 10 kilometers (McWilliams, 2016).
+Eddies or isolated vortices, meandering currents, or fronts and filaments are characteristic features of oceanic mesoscale processes.
+These processes typically exhibit spatial scales ranging from 10 to 500 km, depending on geographic latitude and stratification, and timescales ranging from several days to approximately 100 d.
+Submesoscale processes in the ocean, on the other hand, are characterized by smaller scales, typically ranging from 1 to 10 km (McWilliams, 2016).
 These scales are smaller than the Rossby radius of deformation.
 Submesoscale processes also have shorter temporal scales, usually lasting only a few hours, and their relative vorticity is greater than the Coriolis parameter f.
 In contrast, for mesoscale motion, the relative vorticity is comparable to f.
 Overall, studying and observing submesoscale processes require advanced techniques and methods to overcome their small scale and rapid variability, but their understanding is crucial for comprehending the intricate dynamics of the ocean.